Pesteves2002/devops-nixos-presentation/slides.typ

 ]

 #notes(
-  speaker: "Tomás", "pin versions of the dependecies", "escape dependency hell", )
+  speaker: "Tomás", "pin versions of the dependecies", "description, inputs (dependencies)", "and outputs (what is done)", )
 ]